Configuring Individual Pages

 Preview Open Graph Page Representation

-Preview your Page’s Open Graph configuration.
-This section displays how your Page’s content appears when its URL is shared in contexts supporting the protocol.
+Preview your page’s Open Graph configuration.
+This section displays how your page’s content appears when its URL is shared in contexts supporting the protocol.
 Though an image’s ratio may change depending on where the URL is posted.

 Preview your Open Graph configuration.